-- Accumulating points on your driving record, putting you at risk for license suspension.
+- Accumulating points on your Idaho driving record, putting you at risk for a driver's license suspension.

 - Potentially experiencing an increase in auto insurance rates.

-Check your ticket for the date by which you must respond or appear in court.
-Failing to respond to the ticket within the allotted amount of time or failing to show up for your hearing date puts you at risk for license suspension.
-In some cases, it means jail time or community service until you pay the ticket and court costs.
+Check your traffic ticket for the date by which you must respond or appear in court.
+Failing to respond to the ticket within the allotted amount of time or show up for your hearing date puts you at risk for license suspension.

-- If he pleads guilty or is found guilty, he could face much more serious penalties than paying a fine, incurring points, and risking higher auto insurance rates.
-Many traffic violations, for CDL holders, lead to license suspension and revocation.
+- If you plead or are found "guilty," you could face much more serious penalties than paying a fine, incurring points, and risking higher auto insurance rates.

 Check our Traffic Ticket Fines and Penalties for more information.

-The best way to find out if you can pay online is to look at your citation, locate the court in charge of your ticket, and visit that court’s or county’s website.
+The best way to find out if you can pay online is to look at your traffic citation, locate the court handling your case, and visit that court's or county's website.

-If your court’s website doesn’t offer online payments, look for (or call and ask about) any of the following common payment options:
+Other Idaho Ticket Payment Options If your court's website doesn't offer online ticket payments, contact the appropriate court and ask about any of the following common payment options: